-The cry for reconnecting our youth has been met with several national programs with varying levels of success.
-These programs offer a mixture of vocational training, work experience, education, and youth development.
+A landmark 2013 report by Measure for America found that in many areas of Detroit, over 30% of young Detroiters are neither working nor in school, the highest rate in the country.
+This rate is five or six times higher than in many of the surrounding suburbs.
+The cry for reconnecting our youth has been met with several national programs, which offer offer a mixture of vocational training, work experience, education, and youth development.
 DFA cooks with the same blend of ingredients, but we engage students while they are still in school, emphasize youth leadership, and surround them with supportive networks to ensure lasting success.
 Our place-based focus on social entrepreneurship contextualizes learning with real-world relevance.
 Rather than rely on didactic knowledge transfer, we call on more powerful motivators such as project ownership, peer acceptance, community connectivity, and earned wages to inspire disconnected youth to care and become change agents in their communities.
-As students grow as holistic leaders and activists they become uniquely positioned to transform themselves, their peers, and their surroundings.
-This evolution from potentially disconnected youth and negative influence to holistic leader and positive influence yields a dramatic multiplier effect on the potential impact of engaging and inspiring our youth.
+And it works!
+Students not only report better health outcomes and familiarity with cooking and nutrition, but they also report greater pride in being from the City of Detroit and greater hope in their futures and in their abilities to achieve the goals they set.
+As these students grow as holistic leaders and activists, they become uniquely positioned to transform themselves, their peers, and their surroundings.

 Specifically, our programming is based on the Achieve-Connect-Thrive (ACT) Skills Framework, which evidence suggests prepares students to succeed in school, college, and careers.
 Achieving refers to developing the math and literacy proficiencies necessary to succeed academically; Connecting refers to building relationship skills that help students succeed socially; and Thriving refers to the perseverance, self-efficacy, and resilience necessary for youth to maintain the effort to succeed.
 We target each domain in the following way: